angadhn/MySite/_notes/On writing.md

 >
 > Ray Bradbury, _Zen in the Art of Writing_

 Armed with a pen, writing then becomes merely the act of making a sentence—no lofty ambitions of being funny or meaningful or anything of that sort.
 After one sentence, make one more.
 And then another.
-And if a sentence seems to be in conversation with another over the span of a few minutes, I seem to be able to go on for a while longer.
+And if a sentence seems to converse with another over the span of a few minutes, I seem to be able to go on for a while longer.
 The hope is that, at some point, such a routine might permit a point to emerge.
 And, heck, who knows, maybe it'll even turn out funny!

 If it so happens that a point emerges—and I feel it has in [[inflatable von Braun Stations|some]] of [[Where is my von Braun Wheel?|my writing]], albeit [[Thoreau|sometimes it's only clear to me]]—it’s because there is a personal value that is taking voice from within the writer’s heart, where desire lives, which can manifest as words and other creations.
 Writing in public can lead to admonition or admiration but betwixt these live more personal emotions of fear and fulfilment—being concerned, affected or driven by any of these has been counterproductive to my writing{% sidenote `actions` "Or any action, really." %}.